-The 2013 Volvo XC90 offers outstanding safety scores, but critics say its underwhelming engine, outdated tech features and cramped back seats can’t keep pace with its rivals.
+The 2013 Volvo XC90 offers outstanding safety scores, but test drivers say its underwhelming engine, outdated tech features and cramped back seats can’t keep pace with its rivals.

-The Volvo XC90 has a standard six-cylinder engine paired with a six-speed automatic transmission and front-wheel drive on all trims.
+The XC90 has a standard six-cylinder engine paired with a six-speed automatic transmission and front-wheel drive on all trims.
 All-wheel drive is optional.
-Reviewers think the XC90’s engine lacks the gusto of many rivals and reviewers are disappointed with its lack of steering feel.
-While critics note that the XC90’s comfortable ride will suit most drivers, one critic prefers the R-Design model’s sportier suspension and firmer ride.
+Auto writers think the XC90’s engine lacks the gusto of many rivals and critics are disappointed with its lack of steering feel.
+While they note that the XC90’s comfortable ride will suit most drivers, one critic prefers the R-Design model’s sportier suspension and firmer ride.
 Both front- and all-wheel drive models get an EPA-estimated 16/23 mpg city/highway, which is good for the class, but trails the Lexus RX 350.
-Keep in mind that the XC90's reliabilty score is below average for the class.
+Keep in mind that the XC90's reliability score is below average for the class.

 - "Although the 2013 Volvo XC90 remains a fairly competent luxury crossover SUV, more modern rivals might prove more appealing." -- Edmunds